10 Acts of Kindness, Gratitude, and Giving Back to Share with Kids

 Stepping outside to truly appreciate the beauty of nature is a great way to restore perspective and respect for our planet.
 Marvel together at how high the trees reach toward the sky.
 Gaze as far into the distance as you can.
 Smell the roses.
 Make sure you are kind to the creatures underfoot and grateful for the interesting sounds and sensations that our environment provides!

-Yes, there is one day a year dubbed World Kindness Day (November 13), but why not make a point of celebrating kindness every day?
+Yes, there are days throughout the year that celebrate kindness!
+World Kindness Day (November 13) and Random Acts of Kindness Day (February 17) are a couple fun examples–but why not make a point of celebrating kindness every day?

 This list can (and should) go on and on!
 Take these ideas and make them your own.
 How will you spread kindness and gratitude?
-We’d love to read your creative ideas on social media: Tag @BrainPOP so we can share them with others and pay it forward.
+We’d love to read your creative ideas on social media: Tag us on Twitter or Instagram so we can share them with others and pay it forward.